signal18/replication-manager/README.md

 4 - GTID is ahead but semisync status at election was unsync we restore the joiner via mysqldump from the new leader if replication-manager settings use the rejoin-mysqldump flag

+## False positive detection

+All replicats and Maxscale will be question for consensus detection of leader death

+failover-falsepositive-heartbeat = true
+failover-falsepositive-heartbeat-timeout = 3
+failover-falsepositive-maxscale = true
+failover-falsepositive-maxscale-timeout = 14

 ## Calling external scripts

 Replication-Manager call external scripts and provide following parameters in this order: Old leader host and new elected leader